-Alcohol misuse among veterans is a serious matter that can affect more than just the veteran.
+Alcohol abuse among veterans is a serious matter, one that can affect more than just the veterans.
 Family members, friends and other loved ones can all be impacted.
 This is why it’s so important to seek help if you’re a veteran struggling with alcoholism.

 There are hundreds of thousands of disabled veterans in the country, according to the U.S. Department of Veterans Affairs.
-Injury is a common result of combat for military service members and can include anything from lost limbs to back pain to chronic headaches.
+Injured service members are treated for traumatic injuries such as lost limbs, back pain or chronic headaches to name a few.
 With the many war-related ailments that exist among veterans, there are various types of opioids that are prescribed to treat them.
-Opioids are synthetic (man-made) substances derived from opiates that are used as painkillers.
-Unfortunately, the misuse of these drugs has become an increasing problem in the U.S. since the late ‘90s, with the number of opioid-related deaths steadily climbing.
+Opioids are synthetic (man-made) substances derived from naturally-occurring opiates which are used as painkillers.
+Unfortunately, the abuse of these drugs has become an increasing problem in the U.S. since the late ‘90s, with the number of opioid-related deaths steadily climbing.

 Some of the most popular opioid brands include Lortab, Vicodin and Oxycontin — all of which are successful in treating varying levels of pain.
 However, these medications can all become very addictive for veterans and anyone else to whom they’re prescribed.
 Dr. Gavin West, who heads the Opioid Safety Initiative at the Department of Veterans Affairs, stated in a recent NPR article that prescriptions for narcotics to treat pain are worse for combat veterans than other veterans or civilians.
 They “have more pain to deal with than most,” he said.

-Two other prevalent ailments of veterans are anxiety (and related disorders) and insomnia.
-This is why benzodiazepines and sedatives are commonly prescribed.
+Two other prevalent ailments of veterans are anxiety disorders and insomnia.
+This is why benzodiazepines and sedatives have been commonly prescribed.
 Benzodiazepines (also called “benzos”) are a group of psychoactive drugs that affect GABA receptors, which inhibit or reduce brain activity.
 Some popular benzodiazepine brands include Ativan, Valium and Xanax.
 These drugs are often prescribed for anxiety, seizures and panic disorder, among other disorders.

 For veterans struggling with insomnia, a sedative like Ambien or Lunesta is often prescribed.
 These sedatives are also called hypnotics, and they affect brain chemicals that may be unbalanced in people with sleeping problems.
 As a result of this effect, they induce a state of relaxation by reducing excitement or irritability.
 Benzos can also be used as hypnotics to induce sleep when used in higher amounts than what’s prescribed for anxiety.

-Contrary to popular belief, a condition that benzos and sedatives should not be used for is PTSD.
+Contrary to popular belief, one of the conditions that benzos and sedatives should not be used for is PTSD.
 The reason is that there is currently insufficient data on their effectiveness.
 There is also growing evidence for the potential health risks of using these drugs for PTSD.
-Despite the VA’s guidelines against it, these medications are still prescribed to veterans for this disorder.
-Almost one-third of veterans being treated for PTSD are prescribed benzos, according to Dr. Nancy Bernandy, a clinical psychologist with the VA’s National Center for PTSD.
-She also stated that “mounting evidence suggests that the long-term harms imposed by benzodiazepine use outweigh short-term symptomatic benefits in patients with PTSD.”
+Prescriptions for opioids has declined in recent years, as their use for PTSD is unfounded and compounds the risk of addiction for veterans.

-- Learn about veteran substance abuse and PTSD — from those who have been there.
+Learn about veteran substance abuse and PTSD — from those who have been there.
 While you may never know exactly what your loved one is going through, you can learn about PTSD and substance abuse in veterans from a variety of trusted resources.
-AboutFace is one website devoted to providing family members of veterans with answers and advice on a variety of topics that are difficult to face.
-Video testimonials from veterans and their family members discuss issues like living with someone with PTSD, how treatment changed things and how PTSD affects a family.

-- Encourage treatment.
 For too many veterans, PTSD and substance abuse go hand in hand.
-One of the hardest parts of being the friend or family member of a veteran with an addiction or mental health issue is watching them suffer.
+And the hardest part of being a friend or family member of a veteran with an addiction or mental health issue is watching them suffer.
 Left untreated, mental health and substance use disorders can ruin a veteran’s life, and oftentimes self-medicating and home-detoxing can do more harm than good.
 It may be up to you as a loved one to guide your veteran to the treatment they need before it’s too late.
 The good news is that veteran substance abuse programs exist, and they are more widespread than you might think.
-To discuss types of treatment, your loved one’s addiction, and how to get him or her into rehab, call The Recovery Village.
-It’s free and confidential, and there’s no obligation to commit to our programs to learn how to get your veteran the care they need.

-- More than 20 percent of veterans with PTSD also have a substance use disorder.
+- More than 20% of veterans with PTSD also have a substance use disorder.

 - War veterans with PTSD and alcohol problems tend to be binge drinkers.

-- Almost 33 percent of veterans seeking treatment for SUD also have PTSD.
+- Almost 33% of veterans seeking treatment for SUD also have PTSD.

 - In the wars in Iraq and Afghanistan, about 1 in 10 returning soldiers seen in the VA have a problem with alcohol or other drugs.

-- There was a 52.7 percent increase in the number of outpatient veterans who were treated for substance use disorders from 1995 to 2013.
+- There was a 52.7% increase in the number of veterans outpatient clients who were treated for substance use disorders from 1995 to 2013.

 - First-time screening for alcohol or tobacco use in all care locations

-- Short outpatient counseling, including a focus on motivation
+- Short outpatient counseling, including focus on motivation

 - Intensive outpatient treatment